Saturday, October 17, 2009

-I have long been fascinated by tomb 10a at el Bersha, the tombs occupant a governor was buried in what may be the finest surviving coffin of the Middle Kingdom, his wife in the tomb next to him and what might be the largest collection of funerary models ever found in Egypt.
+I have long been fascinated by tomb 10a at El Bersha, the tombs occupant a governor named Djehutynakht was buried in what may be the finest surviving coffin of the Middle Kingdom.
+His wife in the tomb next to him and what might be the largest collection of funerary models ever found in Egypt.

-When the Harvard Boston expedition arrived at the site a couple thousand years later in 1915 the tombs remaining contents were in excellent shape they found wooden artifacts and the mummy fragments but perhaps most important the collection of Middle Kingdom wooden models of varying quality.
+When the Harvard Boston expedition arrived at the site a couple thousand years later in 1915 the tombs remaining contents were in excellent condition.
+The expedition found artifacts and the mummy fragments but perhaps most important the collection of Middle Kingdom wooden models of varying quality.

 Today for anyone wishing to see Djehutynakht's burial it can now be found in the Boston Museum of Fine Arts.
 Make sure to check out the links including the animation of the head found in the tomb.

 Boston Museum of Fine Arts

 Excavation photo: Journal of the American Institution for Conservation